tejeswarp2006/Early-stages/README.md

 # Early stages

 This is a project we'll be doing.
-Not yet decided what the project is about.
+Not yet decided what the project is about 😅.

-Authors- Tejeswar and .......
+Authors- Tejeswar and Monisha